 3.3.1 The Permittee shall comply with the requirements of 40 CFR Part 63, Subpart VVVV, "National Emission Standards for Hazardous Air Pollutants for Boat Manufacturing," and all applicable requirements of the General Provisions of National Emission Standards for Hazardous Air Pollutants (40 CFR Part 63, Subpart A) as specified in Table 8 of Subpart VVVV of Part 63.
 In the event of any discrepancy between the terms of this permit and 40 CFR Part 63, Subpart VVVV, the terms of 40 CFR Part 63, Subpart VVVV shall control.
-[40 CFR 63.5695; 40 CFR 63.5773; and 40 CFR 63.44(b)(2)]
+[40 CFR 63.5695 and 40 CFR 63.5773]